Someone’s having a bad hair day.

 Kafka never forgot or forgave the remark.
 He burnt his first manuscript.

-Now he writes reports on industrial accidents and health hazards in the insurance office by day, and works on his stories by night.
+Now he writes reports on industrial accident and health hazards in the insurance office by day, and works on his stories by night.
 His profession marks the formal, legalistic language of his stories which avoid all sentimentality and moral interpretations.
 Such decisions seem better left to the reader.

 Earlier this morning he had hidden in his room and waited for Father and Mother to leave.
 He could never face Father.